 We thought this was a fantastic approach.
 We started working with Green Globe in 2017.
 In 2018, nine Living Hotels received their first certifications.
 All other Living Hotels followed in the first quarter of 2019.

 Enjoy our homemade honey at the breakfast or take a glass of pleasure home with you!

 100% green electricity in all hotels and the head office.

-We calculate the carbon footprint of all business trips, as well as the district heating consumption of the hotels and head office.
+Calculation and balancing of the carbon footprint for business trips and district heating consumption of all hotels and our head office.

 We compensate for these “sins” by supporting environmental projects.
 In 2017, it was a rainforest project in Africa.
 We supported the organization Plant-for-the-Planet.org in 2018 and expect to continue to do so in the long term.

 Photocopy paper was replaced with recycled paper across the entire organization in 2018.

 We’ve scrapped disposable coffee cups, also in the wellness areas.